Tom Robertson Therapy

 Back to Top

-7. Do you provide free demonstrations and presentations to organisations
+8. Do you provide free demonstrations and seminars to organisations

 Depending upon your requirement, promotional talks and demonstrations are provided free of charge.
 In fact most organisations are encouraged to request this.
 These talks and demonstration might be of particular interest to sports clubs, weight watchers clubs, health clubs, schools and collegesand business organisations, for example.